 - Average Spent: The not-so-hidden gem of Quick Budgeting.
 Spending averages are super-honest.
 We’ll show you an average of up to the last 12 months—use it as the basis for your budget, and you’ll likely be right on target.

-- Set Available Amounts to $0.00: Sometimes it's best to re-prioritize every single dollar in your budget.
+- Reset Available Amount: Sometimes it's best to re-prioritize every single dollar in your budget.
 This button will allow you to do just that.
-By setting Available amounts to $0, those dollars will go right back To be Budgeted.
+By resetting Available amounts, those dollars will go right back To be Budgeted.
 It's like a mini Fresh Start!
 When you do this, you may notice that some budgeted columns become negative (which is a-ok!).